Whistqff/MCSRMods/README.md

 # MCSRMods
-Ahk script to easily install all the mods for minecraft speedrunning.
+An ahk script to easily install all the mods for minecraft speedrunning.
+Currently supports 1.17.1, 1.16.1, 1.15.2, 1.14.4(More versions soon PauseMan)
 # Instructions
 Press the version you want